theobald-software/theobald-software.github.io/_includes/_content/en/tables/define-a-table-extraction.md

 | 4 | Preview window, result of the conversion    |
 -->

-### Filtering Tables

-There are multiple ways to filter tables:
+### Options and Settings

+The Table component offers the following options and settings:
 - Filter table columns: Select either all or only individual columns for extraction.
 By default all columns are selected.
 Deselect the columns you do not want to extract.
 - Filter table rows: Use a [WHERE clause](./where-clause) or a [HAVING clause](./having-clause) to filter table records.

-Click **[Load live preview]** to display a live preview of the first 100 records.

-### Processing Table Data

-The Table component offers the following processing options:
 - Join multiple tables, see [Table Joins](./table-joins).
+{% if page.product == "xtract-universal" or page.product == "board-connector" %}- Check the [*General Settings*](./general-settings).
+The *General Settings* include keywords, definition of primary keys, column level encryption and access restrictions.{% endif %}
+- Check the [*Extraction Settings*](./extraction-settings) before running the extraction.

-Other table data processing include the use of conversion routines and aggregate functions, see [Functions Overview - Fields](./tables-and-fields#fields).
+- If needed, apply conversion routines and aggregate functions to the table data, see [Functions Overview - Fields](./tables-and-fields#fields).

 Click **[Load live preview]** to display a live preview of the first 100 records.

-### Settings

-Extraction Settings
-General Settings
-Avoid Restrictions